sphere-of-influence/sphere-of-influence.github.io/src-pages/content/about.md

 ## Previous Works

 Sphere of Influence is a super-light rebuild of a concept originally realised by [@OldNewStandard](//twitter.com/OldNewStandard) with his [Atlaski Project](https://folio.brighton.ac.uk/user/eric-daddio/atlaski-stories-mapped) for the University of Brighton.

+## License

+Until a robust license can be found which forbids commercial use this code-base remains proprietary and not free for re-use.
+We're aware this sucks and hope to change the license in future.
+If you have a suggestion for an appropriate license please contact a contributor.